eshwarhs/Cruddur/README.md

 Cruddur is an online social media and social networking service.
 It is a microblogging platform with expiring posts that emphasizes privacy and the present moment.
 It allows users to post updates and thoughts known as "cruds", that automatically expire after a period of time, ensuring that personal information and conversations stay relevant and in the moment.
 Registered users can "re-crud", like and direct message other registered users.

+### Features

+* Micro-service architecture with containerization of applciation
+* User identity and access management using Amazon Cognito
+* Automated deployment on AWS using AWS Code Build and Cloud Formation
+* Distributed Tracing using HoneyComb and bug tracking using Rollbar

 ---

 ### Architecture Diagram